rdpeng/msdr_print/manuscript/Advanced.md

 of the fields of an object with a method.
 You'll learn more about this operator in the Expressions & Environments section.

-Reference classes can inheret from other classes by specifying the `contains` argument when they're defined.
+Reference classes can inherit from other classes by specifying the `contains` argument when they're defined.
 Let's create a sub-class of Student called Grad_Student which includes a few extra features: